pocketgems/dynamodb/docs/dynamodb.md

 supported by `tx`.

-### Addressing Items
+### Addressing Rows
-Database operations always occur on a particular item.
-The canonical way to identify a particular item is:
+Database operations always occur on a particular row.
+The canonical way to identify a particular row is:
 ```javascript
 MyModel.key({ /* a map of key component names to their values */ })
 Order.key({ id: uuidv4() })